U.S. flag

 AoA Elements:

-AoA Study Guidance - For potential and designated ACAT I programs, the Director for Cost Assessment and Program Evaluation (DCAPE) prepares study guidance for the DoD Component Head 40 business days prior to the Materiel Development Decision (MDD).
-The Milestone Decision Authority (MDA) will include the study guidance with the MDD acquisition decision memorandum.
+AoA Study Guidance - For potential and designated ACAT I programs, the Director for Cost Assessment and Program Evaluation (DCAPE) prepares Study Guidance for the DoD Component Head at least 40 business days prior to the Materiel Development Decision (MDD).
+The Milestone Decision Authority (MDA) will include this Sudy Guidance with the MDD Acquisition Decision Memorandum (ADM).
 For ACAT II and III programs, Component AoA procedures apply.

-AoA Study Plan - For ACAT I programs, the AoA Study Plan is developed by the component or agency from the AoA Study Guidance issued by DCAPE and submitted 20 days prior to the MDD.
-For ACAT I programs, the AoA study plan must be approved by DCAPE.
-The AoA Plan details the approach the sponsor will follow when conducting the AoA during the Mission Solutions Analysis (MSA) phase.
-In addition to building the plan and submitting it for approval, the component or agency must submit a memorandum to the MDA for ACAT I programs that ensure the completion of the AoA within nine months.
+AoA Study Plan - For ACAT I programs, the AoA Study Plan is developed by the component or agency using the AoA Study Guidance issued by DCAPE and submitted 20 days prior to the MDD.
+For ACAT I programs, DCAPE must approve the AoA Study Plan.
+The AoA Study Plan details the approach the sponsor will follow when conducting the AoA during the Mission Solutions Analysis (MSA) phase.
+In addition to building the Study Plan and submitting it for approval, the component or agency must submit a memorandum to the MDA for ACAT I programs that ensures the completion of the AoA within nine months.
 Only the Secretary of Defense or his/her delegate can waive this nine-month window.

-AoA Final Report – The final Study Advisory Group (SAG) will meet either 55 business days before the next milestone’s request for proposal (RFP) or no later than nine months after the start of the AoA.
-The AoA Sponsor provides the final AoA to DCAPE no later than 40 business days after briefing the final SAG.
-DCAPE evaluates the AoA and provides a memorandum to the MDA no later than 40 business days after receiving the AoA Final Report from the component (this memorandum may be received after the Developmental Request for Proposal Release Decision (DRFPRD) or Milestone A. The sponsor also sends copies to the DoD Component head or other organization or principal staff assistant assessing whether the analysis was completed consistent with DCAPE Study Guidance and the DCAPE-approved Study Plan.
+AoA Final Report – The final Study Advisory Group (SAG) will meet either 55 business days before the next milestone’s Request for Proposal (RFP) or no later than nine months after the start of the AoA.
+The AoA Sponsor provides the final AoA Report to DCAPE no later than 40 business days after briefing the final SAG.
+DCAPE evaluates the AoA Report and provides a memorandum to the MDA no later than 40 business days after receiving the AoA Final Report from the component (this memorandum may be received after the Developmental Request for Proposal Release Decision (DRFPRD) or Milestone A. The sponsor also sends copies of the AOA Final Report to the DoD Component head or other organization or principal staff assistant assessing whether the analysis was completed consistent with the DCAPE Study Guidance and the DCAPE-approved Study Plan.

 In the memorandum, DCAPE assesses the extent to which the AoA: